DocuWare/MessageBus/7.5/install-servicebus.md

 > *WARNING* This is the installation instruction for DocuWare 7.5.
 Do not apply this on other versions of DocuWare.

-Please follow the steps in order to connect your DocuWare installation with Azure Service Bus:
+Please follow the steps in order to connect your DocuWare installation with Azure Service Bus.

 ## Create an Azure Service Bus namespace and get an access key